Is CBD Legal in Minnesota?

-Luckily, hemp products are legal in Minnesota, but the state restricts certain forms of CBD products while awaiting more FDA regulation.
+So, is CBD legal in Minnesota?
+Yes, it is, although the state imposes restrictions on certain forms of CBD products while waiting for further FDA regulation.

 Table of Contents